 Day 15: B

 End of your tour.
 Transfer to Krabi airport for a short internal flight to Bangkok and connect to the international flight.
 Arrive at London Heathrow approximately 7pm UK time (same day).
-If you have different flight arrangements, we can arrange a separate transfer.

 This tour costs £2,225 pp including direct scheduled flights from the UK, accommodation, cooking, other activities/excursions, most meals, overnight train, internal flights and private comfortable air-conditioned minibuses.
 If you are not from the UK, it is also possible to book this trip excluding flights for £1,425 pp (note: you will need internal flights as well as international flights, we are happy to provide details for you to book separately, alternatively we can book these for you).